The Industrial IoT Attack Surface

 Industry 4.0 and the Internet of Things are dramatically changing the technology footprint of the manufacturing shop floor.
 Legacy SCADA protocols like Profibus and Modbus are making way for TCP/IP based communications; Centralized on-premise, two tier architectures are evolving to decentralized edge/ cloud multi-tier solutions; And SCADA systems are increasingly interconnected with MES, ERP and analytics platforms.
 The larger solution providers are investing heavily and evolving their products rapidly.
 The smaller niche players have a multi-decade legacy of outdated technologies that will take many years to modernize and solutions will be vulnerable until that is done.
 To complicate matters further, finding IT talent with knowledge of industrial controls technology is increasingly rare, and the population that built the previous generations of industrial control platforms are now approaching retirement age.

-The Industrial controls domain is a complex challenge.
+The Industrial controls domain is a time bomb.
 Aging technology responsible for critical equipment, vulnerable to cyberattacks in an increasingly connected world, with a multi-year remediation timeline, a talent shortage and closely tied to physical equipment that gets replaced every 20 years or so…It sounds like the trailer from a blockbuster disaster movie.
-In the meantime, the NIST framework applies well in the Industrial IoT environment:
+In the meantime, IT teams can take the following steps:

-1. Identify: A complete audit of the Operational Technology environment including SCADA systems, embedded controllers, kiosks & mobile devices to assess the technology landscape.
+1. A complete audit of the Operational Technology environment including SCADA systems, embedded controllers, kiosks to assess the technology landscape.

-4. Respond: Engage with plant & equipment vendors directly to understand technology upgrade roadmaps, patch availability, disaster recovery planning and assess their own access and cyber security policies.
+2. Engage with plant & equipment vendors directly to understand technology upgrade roadmaps, patch availability, disaster recovery planning and assess their own access and cyber security policies

-Manufacturing Enterprise Security will be heavily dependent on edge defenses for at least the next 5-10 years as plant equipment manufacturers rearchitect and redevelop their control systems in line with today’s technologies and cyber security standards.
-IT, whom in many cases have historically watched the Operational Technology evolution from afar, will need to ensure they are including manufacturing environments in their core scope of responsibilities if the enterprise as a whole is to remain secure.
+Manufacturing Enterprise Security will be heavily dependent on edge defenses for at least the next 5-10 years as plant equipment manufacturers re-architect and redevelop their control systems in line with today’s technologies and cyber security standards.
+IT, who have been historically quite disconnected from Operational Technology, will need to ensure they are including manufacturing environments.